 If you've been in Peru for two years, but do not want to get citizenship, you can get an immigrant visa (inmigrante).
 This is long-term residency visa, so you don't have to renew your residency every year.
 However, you DO still have to pay the foreigner's tax.
 I'm not sure if you can get an inmigrante visa if you have a retirement visa.
 So you'll have to ask at Immigrations.

-The required time for naturalisation is two years after getting your CE.
-You will have to give back your CE once you get your naturalisation document and you will have to change your name.
-For those married to Peruvians, it's simply two years.
-For those not married, you have to have Peruvian residency for two years as well as pass tests in the Spanish language, history and culture of Peru.
+Time and CE: The required time for naturalisation is two years after getting your CE.
+You will have to give back your CE once you get your naturalisation document and you may have to change your name.
+If you haven't paid the foreigner tax or the exoneration, do so.
+Your CE will have to be up-to-date.
 For those with Peruvian parents, there is no time requirement, however you must first have a CE.
 DIGEMIN has the general requirements for naturalisation.

 Dual (multi) citizenship isn't recognised by all countries.
 It is, however, recognised by Peru.
 The US government and the Australian government have lists of which countries allow dual citizenship.
 According to the US, Peru doesn't allow dual citizenship, however, there are lots of loopholes.
 As you can see on the Australian link.
 It says that dual citizenship is allowed in some form in Peru.
 Dual citizenship IS allowed.
 Peru does, begrudingly, recognise it, so there's no need to worry.
 I'm an American and got Peruvian citizenship due to marriage.
 I'm now a dual citizen.

 In order for you to get dual citizenship your country of origin will also have to recognise dual citizenship.
 You will have to check with your home country though.
 For example, if you're German and want to get Peruvian citizenship, you have to give up your German citizenship.
 Exceptions to this are children born to parents with different citizenships.
 Check with your home country's embassy for more information.